speedata/css/README.md

 A CSS3 tokenizer.

+Status: As of this writing I don't promise full stability, but it now has Jerf-standard 100% coverage, [full godoc]( and is clean by the standards of many linters.
+I'm planning on building production-quality software on top of this, you probably can too.

 This is gratefully forked from the [Gorilla CSS scanner](http://www.gorillatoolkit.org/pkg/css/scanner), and had significant and __BACKWARDS-INCOMPATIBLE__ changes applied to it.